datasciencesystems/pyflights/README.md

 A Python library for the Google Flights search API.

+**Note: The QPX Express API service will end on April 10, 2018.
+[Click here for more information.](https://developers.google.com/qpx-express/faq#EndOfServiceFAQs)**

 Create a new application in the [Google API Console](https://console.developers.google.com) to obtain an API key.
 Check out the [API documentation](https://developers.google.com/qpx-express/v1/trips/search).